nalwayv/MyLeetCode/README.md

 - 2200\.
 Find All K-Distant Indices in an Array
 - 2215\.
 Find the Difference of Two Arrays
 - 2220\.
 Minimum Bit Flips to Convert Number
+- 2221\.
+Find Triangular Sum of an Array
 - 2235\.
 Add Two Integers
 - 2236\.
 Root Equals Sum of Children
 - 2241\.
 Design an ATM Machine